 Olwen Morgan’s nursing career started in Carmarthen, West Wales, in 1987.
-Since then she’s worked across Wales and explored and developed skills in contrasting specialties.
+Since then, she’s worked across Wales and explored and developed skills in contrasting specialties.
 Olwen’s journey has given her a huge sense of fulfilment – and it’s one that continues to delight today.
-Olwen says:

-"I believe that at its core, nursing is still very hands-on and the basics of the profession haven’t changed.
+"I believe that at its core, nursing is still very hands-on, and the basics of the profession haven’t changed.
 What has changed is the technology and science – the world in which we operate – but the ‘Art of Nursing’ is the same now as it’s always been.
 I feel lucky to have worked in Wales for all this time.
-I’ve worked in Carmarthen, Swansea and Neath - wherever I’ve worked there’s always been a sense of community and belonging.
+I’ve worked in Carmarthen, Cardiff, Swansea and Neath and wherever I’ve worked there has always been a sense of community and belonging.

 "My career has primarily criss-crossed between two specialties, namely medicine and cardio-thoracic surgery.
 Nursing, as a career pathway, has enabled me to change direction in this way.
 I started in medicine and elderly care – which gave me a wonderful grounding in terms of ‘pure’ nursing; but after six years I decided to switch direction to work in a cardiac surgical intensive care unit.
 That experience taught me so much.
 I went from expert to novice overnight.
 I found myself in a critical care environment and although it was terrifying at first, I got the support I needed to get to grips with things and I slowly became an expert within that specialty.
 That’s the wonderful thing about nursing.
 It gives you the opportunity to adapt and learn things you didn’t know were possible.